 To get your printer working you will mainly need to install and setup cups.

-If you choose the printer support option on installer you will already have a working cups setup and only need to add you printer.
+If you choose the printer support option on the installer you will already have a working cups setup and only need to add your printer.

 To start with cups and an usb connected printer:

 sudo pacman -S cups cups-filters cups-pdf system-config-printer --needed

 To get full cups with support for many different printers per default.
 Install this packages on top of that:

 sudo pacman -S ghostscript gsfonts foomatic-db-engine foomatic-db foomatic-db-ppds foomatic-db-nonfree foomatic-db-nonfree-ppds gutenprint foomatic-db-gutenprint-ppds --needed

 enable socket, which will listen if print-job is calling and then enable the service:

 sudo systemctl enable --now cups.socket